DavidMainAccount/PyCloudIoT/README.md

-# PyCloudIoT-DSN
+# PyCloudIoT
-PyCloudIoT infrastructure described at the DSN submitted conference paper
+PyCloudIoT infrastructure description

 # Description
 In this repository, we will present the code that goes with the paper submited to DSN about PyCloudIoT.